taironas/gonawin/README.md

 A social web application to make "friendly bets" on sport games with your friends.

-A social web application to make "friendly bets" on sport game with your friends.
 We believe that todays betting platforms are full of adds that polute the game itself.
 We want to create a platform that people can use to bet/play with there friends and family or anyone they want without anything in between.
 There is no money involved.